Tiphnm/Web_Scrapping/README.md

 # Web_Scrapping

-Goal: Learn how to webscrap.
+Goal: Learn how to webscrap after two months of learning how to code from scratch.

 ## Project

-Free to choose the website of our choise, I choose Maison du Monde.
-Through a Python script I scrapped the needed data: carpet(price and name), mirrors (price and name).
-With SQL I created two tables: Carpet and Mirrors.
+Chossing the website of our choice, we scrapped the data to fill our database (MYSQL).
-Finally with Flask I created roots to show my data to my potential users.
+Then we used Flask to create roots for our potential users.
 The final step was to put all the logic in docker's container.

 ### Languages and tools

-Python, Flask, MySQL, Docker
+Python, MySQL, Flask, Docker

 ### Structure
  - main.py